clojure-lsp/clojure-lsp/docs/settings.md

            Foo])
 ```

+Also, check `:sort :import-classes` below for more customizations.

 #### sort

-to disable a specific import you can set it to nil, example:
+to disable a specific sort you can set it to nil, example:

 ```clojure
 {:clean {:sort {:import-classes nil}}}